devent/bootkube/doc/Secure_Etcd.md

 ## Setup Etcdctl

 If we have created client certificates that were signed by the cluster CA we can use those to connect to the cluster.
-For convience, we can create a script that will export the needed settings.
+For convenience, we can create a script that will export the needed settings.

 `vi etcd-env.sh`